JCall-Engineer/vscode-collapse-defs/README.md

 # Collapse Defs

-Collapses all function or method blocks in your code using customizable regex patterns.
+**Selectively** collapse function and method definitions in your code using customizable regex patterns — unlike "Fold All" which collapses everything (classes, loops, conditionals, etc.), this extension focuses on just the blocks you care about.

 ## 🚀 Usage